FutrOpenSource/FutrOSArchive/README.md

 # FutrOSArchive
-An Archive of all FutrOS versions including unsupported version
+An Archive of all FutrOS versions including unsupported versions.